 Leah: I have two brothers, one of who I’m very, very close with – he’s based here in Brisbane.
 His name’s Matthew and he’s a mental health nurse.
 He lived with me until recently but has just moved out so I am missing him.

-OCM: At least when you either of you need to vent, there’s someone at home that get’s it.
+OCM: At least when you either of you need to vent, there’s someone close by who understands.

 Leah: We deal with a lot of the same issues I find, so it’s good to have someone to talk to.
 Even with him moving out we still talk daily.
 He actually works at AODs (Alcohol and Other Drug Services) on Roma Street, so he’s very close by.